bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Groups and hosts
 ^^^^^^^^^^^^^^^^

-The command:
+The **ansible-inventory graph** command provides information about groups and hosts inside each group:

 .. code-block:: bash

   ansible-inventory --graph

-Provide information about groups and hosts inside each group:
+Output example:

 .. code-block:: bash